preid126/Finished-Code/README.md

 I am a physics student at the University of Victoria and working on improving my skills with coding to better apply with physics concepts.

-Currently there are two projects, a raytracer engine and some orbital motion simulations.
+Currently there are three projects, a raytracer engine, some orbital motion simulations and numerical analysis of a system of PDEs.